-Now, I like Uber much more than I like walking, so I'd love to see them improve.
-But, in the meantime, here are four key areas where Addison Lee are set to steal a march on them by using technology that picks up where Uber dropped off (taxi pun unfortunately intended).
+Now, I like Uber much more than I like walking, so I’d love to see them improve.
+But, in the meantime, here are four key areas where Uber’s rivals are set to steal a march on them by using technology that picks up where Uber dropped off (taxi pun unfortunately intended).

 1) User segmentation

-Here at Buyapowa, we power referral programmes for over 100 brands, across all kinds of industries - from beauty giants like L’Oreal to mobile networks like Three; from supermarkets like Tesco and Ocado to fashion superstars like ASOS.
+Here at Buyapowa, we power referral programmes for over 100 brands, across all kinds of industries – from fashion giants like Gap and Zalando to mobile networks like Vodafone and Telefónica, and everything in-between.
 And, through this wealth of experience, we’ve learned that each and every programme has to be carefully tailored to suit not just one but multiple different audiences.

 First up, one size definitely doesn’t always fit all when it comes to rewards.
 If my friend takes a £150 limo ride from Chelsea to Beaconsfield, then I need to get something more than scratch for sending them Uber’s way.
 Several of our clients, including the leading global beauty subscription service, Glossybox, put sliding scale rewards to great effect, tracking the amount they pay out to the amount each referred friend spends or, sometimes, to the length of subscription they take out.